-As IT requirements continue to increase exponentially, the need for organizations to streamline systems, reduce clutter and maintain a highly organized workplace at all times is growing by the day.
+As IT requirements continue to increase exponentially, the need for organisations to streamline systems, reduce clutter and maintain a highly organised workplace at all times is growing by the day.

 Ask any IT professional what percentage of their working week they spend clearing their colleague’s PCs of viruses, installing new or updating existing software, and you wonder how they find the time to tackle their own workload.